Road cycling the Dolomites of Italy is unlike cycling anywhere else in the world.

 This is the biggest Dolomites cycling event on the amateur calendar.
-Each year, at the end of June, the roads are closed to traffic and more than 20,000 riders take on the Sella Ronda route.
+Each year, in June and again in September, the roads are closed to traffic and more than 20,000 riders take on the Sella Ronda route.
 The Sella Ronda Bike Day takes in the four passes of Campolongo, Pordoi, Sella and Gardena.

 Maratona dles Dolomites

-The Maratona dles Dolomites comes a month later, in July each year.
+The Maratona dles Dolomites is a Dolomites cycling tour that comes a month later, in July each year.
 It attracts around 9,000 cyclists and there are three courses, from 55-138km.
 There’s a week-long lead up to the event with many riders arriving early for parties and training.
-Read our Cyclist's FAQs about the Maratons dles Dolomites for lots more info.
+Read our Cyclist’s FAQs about the Maratona dles Dolomites for lots more info.

 Best places to stay in the Dolomites (for cyclists)

-To be absolutely honest, we really struggled when it came to finding somewhere nice to stay in the Dolomites.
+To be absolutely honest, we really struggled when it came to finding somewhere nice to use as a base in the Dolomites, Italy.

 If we were to visit again, we would base ourselves in one of the Dolomites bike hotels in Corvara.
 Corvara is a decent sized town at the bottom of the Passo Gardena, and on the loop of the Sella Ronda.

-A final point to note: while the core area of the Dolomites looks relatively small on a map, it takes ages to get anywhere by car/public transport due to the fact there are no flat/straight roads.
-So picking the right location is really important when it comes to the Dolomites - more so than many other destinations.
+A final point to note: while the core area of the Dolomites looks relatively small on a map, it takes ages to get anywhere by car or public transport due to the fact there are no flat or straight roads in the region.
+So picking the right location is really important when it comes to planning Dolomites cycling trips – more so than many other destinations.

-Our advice is to focus on the routes you want to ride and make sure you’re going to be able to access them relatively easily from your accommodation - otherwise you’ll run the risk of not doing the rides you wanted or having to drive to the start of the route.
+Our advice is to focus on how and where you want to ride the Dolomites, and make sure you’re going to be able to access them relatively easily from your accommodation.
+Otherwise, you’ll run the risk of not doing the rides you wanted – or having to drive to the start of the route.

 Bike hire in the Dolomites

 If you’re looking to hire a road bike in the Dolomites, you should be able to find what you’re looking for.
-However, be aware that there aren’t loads of hire shops so if you’re visiting at a busy time of year or for the Maratona or Sella Ronda bike day, you’ll definitely need to book ahead.
-It's also worth noting that the shops are scattered throughout the towns of the Dolomites, so if you want to hire, bear that in mind when deciding where to stay (it’s always much easier if your bike hire is close to where you’re staying).
+However, be aware that there aren’t loads of hire shops so if you’re visiting at a busy time of year or for the Maratona or Sella Ronda bike day, you’ll definitely need to book ahead of your Dolomites road cycling trip.
+It’s also worth noting that the shops are scattered throughout the local towns, so if you want to hire, bear that in mind when deciding where to stay (it’s always much easier if your bike hire is close to where you’re staying).